 Because we are interested in determining the fraction of clouds that contain specularly reflecting crystals, we restrict our analysis to clouds above 2 km; below this height the lidar also detects boundary layer aerosol which can sometimes be difficult to distinguish from cloud.
 The melting layer was below 2 km throughout the period of the analysis.
-Each profile of $\beta'$ is integrated from 2 km up to the highest range gate, and profiles for which the integral is more than $0.042 \text{ sr}^{-1}$ (10% more than the theoretical value for fully attenuating liquid water cloud) are deemed to contain specular reflection at some altitude.
-It is then assumed that the pixels with the highest values of $\beta'$ in the profile are responsible for all the specular reflection, so the $\beta'$ values are selected in order, starting with the largest, and summed until the excess above this $0.042 \text{ sr}^{-1}$ value is accounted for.
+Each profile of β' is integrated from 2 km up to the highest range gate, and profiles for which the integral is more than 0.042 sr-1 (10% more than the theoretical value for fully attenuating liquid water cloud) are deemed to contain specular reflection at some altitude.
+It is then assumed that the pixels with the highest values of β' in the profile are responsible for all the specular reflection, so the β' values are selected in order, starting with the largest, and summed until the excess above this 0.042 sr-1 value is accounted for.
 These selected pixels are flagged as containing specularly reflecting crystals.
 However, it is not uncommon for a mid-level cloud to be topped by a layer of supercooled liquid water 100-200 m thick with high backscatter coefficient.
-We therefore make the following simple modification to the technique so that liquid water layers at cloud top are not selected, and specular reflection is attributed correctly to purely ice regions.
-The integrated backscatter through the highest 200 m of detected cloud is calculated and if it exceeds 40% of the 0.038 sr-1 expected for liquid water then it is removed from consideration.
-The 40% factor allows for some attenuation by the intervening ice cloud, while still providing a high threshold that purely ice at cloud top would not exceed.
+We therefore make a simple modification to the technique so that liquid water layers at cloud top are not selected, and specular reflection is attributed correctly to purely ice regions.

 It should be noted that this procedure may tend to underestimate the fraction of clouds containing specular reflection for two main reasons.
 Firstly, we are implicitly assuming the cloud to have a high optical depth so that the integrated backscatter can easily be interpreted in terms of k.
 In the case of clouds with a lower optical depth, specular reflection may be occurring but would be less likely to exceed the threshold value.
-Secondly, by attributing the specular reflection entirely to the pixels with the largest values of $\beta'$ , we are neglecting the possibility that specular reflection is more evenly distributed through the profile, but at a lower intensity.
+Secondly, by attributing the specular reflection entirely to the pixels with the largest values of β' , we are neglecting the possibility that specular reflection is more evenly distributed through the profile, but at a lower intensity.
 Therefore the algorithm is just locating regions of "strong" specular reflection.

 Two examples of the algorithm in operation are now shown.
-Figure 2.1a shows a 6-h time-height section of $\beta'$ through altocumulus on 17 October 2002.
-The thin layer of high backscatter at cloud top is attributable to liquid water (Hogan et al. 2003), and in the first half of the period the integrated backscatter (Fig. 2.1b) is close to the theoretical value for liquid water of 0.038 sr-1.
+Figure 1a shows a 6-h time-height section of β' through altocumulus on 17 October 2002.
+The thin layer of high backscatter at cloud top is attributable to liquid water (Hogan et al. 2003), and in the first half of the period the integrated backscatter (Fig. 1b) is close to the theoretical value for liquid water of 0.038 sr^{-1} .
 In the second half of the period, the integral is dominated by the contribution from the ice particles falling beneath the liquid water, where it peaks at 8 times the liquid water value.
-Figure 2.1c shows in black where the algorithm has diagnosed the presence of specularly reflecting crystals; note that the high return at cloud top, believed to be due to liquid water, has been excluded.
-Figure 2.2 shows lidar observations of specular reflection in ice cloud associated with an approaching front, where the integrated backscatter reaches 6 times the value for liquid water.
+Figure 1c shows in black where the algorithm has diagnosed the presence of specularly reflecting crystals; note that the high return at cloud top, believed to be due to liquid water, has been excluded.
+Figure 2 shows lidar observations of specular reflection in ice cloud associated with an approaching front, where the integrated backscatter reaches 6 times the value for liquid water.
 An interesting feature of this case at around 02:15 UTC is the presence of thin layers a few hundred metres thick, where the specular reflection apparently disappears for around 15 mins.
 It would seem very unlikely that the falling ice crystals change from plates to some other form and back to plates over such a short distance.
 A more likely explanation is that shear layers are present at these altitudes, which generate turbulence that perturb the crystals from horizontal alignment as they fall through it.